epuber-io/bade/README.md

 The language is in development state, breaking changes can be made in future.
 Current version supports minimal list of features to make it working in production for my purposes.

+This gem acts only as library, it does not provide CLI tool, yet.

 ## Installation